Student Volunteer Army: February 2011 Christchurch earthquake

 The devastating 6.3 magnitude earthquake again struck Christchurch at 12.51 on 22 February 2011, causing widespread devastation and destruction.
 185 people were killed, thousands of homes were damaged, and hundreds of buildings were uninhabitable.
 Johnson and the six original team members of the Student Volunteer Army teamed up with the University of Canterbury Student Association team, led by President Kohan McNab, Louis Brown from the Te Waipounamu Foundation, Nathan Durkin and Anthony Rohan from White Elephant Trust together with student clubs ENSOC, LAWSOC and MUSOC.

 The February operation of the Student Volunteer Army was managed by a core team of 15 people and a wider administration of 70 people who managed the three core operations which the SVA focused on; battalions, squadrons and street teams.

 The mass deployment of volunteering, dubbed ‘Battalions’, was the initial focus which saw a maximum of 1000 volunteers, fed, watered and allocated to the worst affected areas of Christchurch via charter buses.
 Squadrons filled a similar role, except instead of students combing the streets and methodically searching for work, the squadrons responded to requests from individuals for assistance that came via the website, call center, and partnerships with Civil Defence and city councils.
 Up to 450 car loads of students were allocated via this system, using a mix of software, texting, and Google mapping.
 Street teams managed volunteer engagement for various organizations including multiple government departments, Civil Defence, and Christchurch City Council.

 The team worked to increase the efficiency of distributing chemical toilets and pamphlets, as well as manning call centers.
-The student group become known as the Student Volunteer Army, with the Volunteer Army Foundation being the supporting Charity focused on disaster preparedness, youth engagement and service.
+The student group became known as the Student Volunteer Army, with the Volunteer Army Foundation being the supporting Charity focused on disaster preparedness, youth engagement and service.

 A strong focus was also placed on the well-being of residents in the harder hit areas.
-Volunteers were encouraged to be an cheerful presence on the streets, offering food, drinks, and assistance in finding professional help.
+Volunteers were encouraged to be a cheerful presence on the streets, offering food, drinks, and assistance in finding professional help.
 Johnson and the other members of the Student Volunteer Army were highly visible and featured in much of the news reporting of the earthquake.
 Organised using Facebook, and social media, the concept enabled thousands of students and residents of Christchurch to make a contribution to those most affected by the devastating earthquakes.
 At its peak, there were 13,000 students volunteering per week.
 The team of organisers received high praise from officials in New Zealand and this resulted in them speaking with Prince William about the potential programmes of volunteering involving young people.